 The liquid ratio measures whether you can pay short-term loans in whole when they fall due.
 It is considered a better measure of financial health.
 Improving your liquid ratio provides a buffer against bad times.

-The liquid ratio is calculated in the same way as the current ratio and is shown as a ratio to 1.
-So if your liquid ratio is 3:1 then you have enough ready cash to cover your short-term debts 3 times over.
+The liquid ratio is calculated in the same way as the current ratio and is shown as a ratio of 1.
+So if your liquid ratio is 3:1, then you have enough ready cash to cover your short-term debts 3 times over.